As the cruise industry shutdown continues to have a global impact, it’s sometimes hard to remember exactly how we got to

 It’s safe to say that nobody could have foreseen how serious the current health crisis would become, let alone how it would impact every aspect of our lives.

 But they say that those who do not remember history are doomed to repeat it.
-So in an effort to make sure we never forget the cruise industry shutdown, we are providing a detailed timeline of the events that unfolded in 2020 and 2021.
+So in an effort to make sure we never forget the cruise industry shutdown, we are providing a detailed timeline of the events that unfolded in 2020 and 2021, even as the industry begins to ramp back up.

 Want to look at a particular period in the timeline?
 Simply click on the link corresponding to the month in question.